hostcc/pyg90alarm/README.rst

 - Standalone cloud server with no Internet connectivity or cloud service required at all - good if you'd like to avoid having a vendor service involved.
 Please note the mobile application will show panel as offline in this mode
-- Chained cloud server, where in addition to intepreting the notifications it will also forward all packets received from the panel to the cloud server, and pass its responses back to the panel.
-This allows to have notificaitons processed by the package and the mobile application working as well.
+- Chained cloud server, where in addition to interpreting the notifications it will also forward all packets received from the panel to the cloud server, and pass its responses back to the panel.
+This allows to have notifications processed by the package and the mobile application working as well.

   .. note:: Sending packets upstream to the known IP address and port of the cloud server might result in those looped back (since traffic from panel to cloud service has to be redirected to the host where package runs), if your network equipment can't account for source address in redirection rules (i.e. limiting the port redirection to the panel's IP address).
 In that case you'll need another redirection, from the host where the package runs to the cloud service using an IP from your network.
 That way those two redirection rules will coexist correctly.
-To illustate:
+To illustrate:

    Port forwarding rule 1: